 - Send us your access request via the online form (use the red access request button).

 Fees and conditions

-- The NFSA Collection Information Staff will respond to your email and validate the suggested corrections.
-For any contradictory information received, the NFSA will retain the right to determine the authorised credits for the production.
+- NFSA staff will respond to your email.
+In the event of receiving contradictory information, the NFSA retains the right to determine the authorised credits for the production.